xuijs/xui/README.md

 XUI
 ===

 A lightweight, dead simple, microtiny, super modular JavaScript framework for building mobile web applications.

-### XUI Application Authors and Hackers

 Its true: the minified code is _super tiny_.
 You can find more information, downloads and documentation at http://xuijs.com (be warned: out of date!) ---if you want to build your own custom XUI or help contribute: please read on!
 The best documentation is in the source and the tests.

-### XUI Contributors and Hackers
+### Building XUI

 To get the full source you need to use Git. _git clone_ the repo (as per usual) and then pull in the dependencies via _git submodule init_ and _git submodule update_.
 To build xui, run _build_.
 There are other tasks for code minification or building particular versions of XUI, for specific platforms:
     _build profile=bb_ - Builds a version of XUI for BlackBerries (uses Sizzle as the selector engine).